 Faculty and Staff

-Kristen Starnes-Ott, PhD, BS, CRNA
+Kristen Starnes-Ott, PhD, CRNA

 |Title:||Associate Dean for Academics and Associate Professor